AtB-AS/org/rfc/README.md

-# RFC/DesignDocs
+# Request for Comment (RFC)

-For any strategic, long term or non-trivial changes (such as but not limited to, technology decisions, architectural decision, design pattern decisions) must be done through RFC (Request for Comments) documents (or design document) proposing a solution.
+For any strategic, long term or non-trivial changes (such as but not limited to, technology decisions, architectural decision, design pattern decisions) must be done through RFC documents proposing a solution.
 This way we document decisions and give shared ownership on important discussions.

 Any community member can add a proposal for consideration by the community at any time.
 RFC proposals are intended as bigger decisions and not issues.
 Many